0xD503/Plate-Solver/README.md

 # Plate-Solver
 Plate (astronomic) solver for FGW

-# The project curently is under development
+# The project currently is under development

 # Dependencies: